 - David Lynch's son Austin shows up as a magician and is the creepiest little kid ever!

 - Peter Dinklage may have won a Golden Globe and an Emmy for Game of Thrones, but Michael J. Anderson can talk backwards and dance like a boss!

-- Hey look!
-It’s Emily and Zooey Deschanel’s mom Mary Jo!
+- It's Emily and Zooey Deschanel's mom Mary Jo is in it!

-- THIS scene where Audrey Horne (played by Sherilyn Fenn) works to convince a whorehouse madame to take her on:
+- The scene where Audrey Horne (played by Sherilyn Fenn) works to convince a whorehouse madame to take her on.